MattiaRag/timemaproject/markdowns/part_1b.md

 ## Infer Fitch parsimony

 The Fitch parsimony test was applied on a properly formatted input file, composed of a first column indicating the orthogroup's name, followed with a second tab-delimited column including the relative aminoacidic sequences-derived gene trees in Newick format.
-As the same input was used for the [part_2a](), along with an analogous file including nucleotidic sequences-derived gene trees, these files were retrieved using a single [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/fitch_asr_input.sh).
+As the same input was used for the [part_2a](), along with an analogous file including nucleotidic sequences-derived gene trees, these files were obtained using a single [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/fitch_asr_input.sh).
+They can be retrieved [here](https://github.com/MattiaRag/timemaproject/tree/main/intermediate_files/fitch_asr_inputs).

 An other input file, in `.tsv` format, is needed, and composed of a first column including codes from all 10 species, followed by a second column including a codified information on the species (0 = bisexual species, 1 = parthenogenetic species).